HerXayah/road-to-yuzu-without-switch/README.md

  Press Configure and press the excat buttons on your controller (it's easier for Xbox but for you PS4 and keyboard users I have a graphic for yo found [here](https://compass-ssl.xboxlive.com/assets/c7/a1/c7a12fbe-af04-4a90-92f2-18338219c2aa.png?n=one-controller-front-l.png))
  After you're done press Okay and continue to the next step.

  # Games
  Download any ROM you want from any ROM Website you like, or if your arent a Pirate from your Switch.
  A Tutorial for that is below in
  I recommend [here](https://gamewii.net/category/switch/), but any ROM Site does it.
  After you got your File (can be .xci or .nsp) create a folder somewhere on your PC and in that folder create another folder for your game.
  After that double-click into yuzu and select the folder you put your game folder in.
  ![UwU](https://sexin.church/7CT7o3Sr.png?key=XuV6NAPCK1ZTH0)
 <p> Now the game should be in the list.
-Next do what I do in the gif below
+Next do what I do in the gif below.
 <p>
 <img src=https://i.imgur.com/0LIQjAv.gif></img>

  # NoPiracy

  * So here goes the way to get Games without Piracy!
- * of Something is titled with an ```NP``` it means its NoPiracy!
+ * if Something is titled with an ```NP``` it means its NoPiracy!

  # NPGames

-  I found a very good guide that can be found [here](https://wiki.no-intro.org/index.php?title=Nintendo_Switch_Dumping_Guide) Sorry just have no Homebrewed Switch to try it atm.
+  I found a very good guide that can be found [here](https://wiki.no-intro.org/index.php?title=Nintendo_Switch_Dumping_Guide) Sorry, I just don't have a Homebrewed Switch to try it atm.
-  When you got the XCI, just do the same as in the Gif Above
+  When you have the XCI, just do the same as in the Gif Above

  # Aditional

  # Compatibility

  For a Compatibility List of Games working look [here](https://yuzu-emu.org/game/)

-  # GameUpdates
+ ## Game Updates

  Download the update of your game or DLCs, usually as a .nsp.
  Put it in your folder of the game, then open yuzu.
 Do exactly as in there
  ![rererere](https://i.uwu.plus/hNmEGB8V.gif?key=gGAX37XVMM7o1q)
  For me it was already installed but it should then show under addons that you have it installed

-  # Performance
+ ## Performance

  For the best Performance just go below here

  Nvidia:

   - Download latest [Driver](https://www.nvidia.de/Download/index.aspx?lang=en)
   - Download [NvidiaInspector](https://drive.google.com/uc?export=download&id=1Dny2QYUB5wLrHPStwg4_WzpHCUs5xN15)